eigenhombre/eigenhombre.github.com/_posts/2014-07-20-a-worfklow-tdd-rdd-and-ddd.md

 </ol>

-The answer to (a) is, of course, by having good test coverage; and the simplest way I know to have good test coverage is by doing Test-Driven Development (TDD).
+The answer to (a) is, of course, by having good tests; and the best way I know of to have maintain good tests is by writing test code along with, and slightly ahead of, the production code (test-driven development, a.k.a.
+TDD).
 However, my experience with TDD is that it doesn't always help much with the other points on the list (though it helps a bit with (b), (c) and (e)).
 In particular, [Rich Hickey points out](http://www.infoq.com/presentations/Simple-Made-Easy) that TDD is not a substitute for *thinking* about the problem at hand.

 As an aid for thinking, I find writing to be invaluable, so a minimal sort of [literate programming](http://en.wikipedia.org/wiki/Literate_programming) has increasingly become a part of my workflow, at least for hard problems.

-#### Worfklow
+**The Worfklow**

 Now for the workflow proper.
 Given the following tools: